 It’s common for the stock market to jump in short bursts and long periods of stagnation to follow.

 Can you predict when these short bursts will happen?

 Neither can I.

-The two most important things an investor can do to maximise their wealth is:
+The two most important things a high-net-worth investor can do to build on their wealth is:

 - Build a globally diversified portfolio